jsbisht/aws-developer-associate/kms.md

 - Regional and a Public Service.
 - Each region is isolated when using KMS.
-- It's a publich service and occupies AWS public zone.
+- It's a public service and occupies AWS public zone.
 - It can be connected to by anything with permission in the public zone.

 Create, store, and manage keys.